Star-light07/blockchain-developer-bootcamp-final-project/README.md

 ## How to access the app on a local machine

 1. clone the repository
-2. Install NodeJS (anything above 0.8.2 )
+2. Install NodeJS (anything above 0.8.2 )  then run :` npm install`
-3. install truffle : `npm install -g truffle` 3.install ganache GUI and CLI : `npm install -g ganache-cli`
+3. install truffle : `npm install -g truffle`

-4. config the host in "truffle.config"
+4. install ganache GUI and CLI : `npm install -g ganache-cli`
-   5 then run :` npm install`
+5. config the host in "truffle.config"

 ## Getting the app ready: